"The value of history is, indeed, not scientific but moral: by liberalizing the mind, by deepening the sympathies, by fortifying the will,

 Imperial Rome rose to power but eventually went into a decline, surviving as a "Byzantine" empire centered on Constantinople but losing its western homeland of Italy, and nearby provinces

 such as Gaul, Britannia and Spain to the control of "Germanic" migrant peoples.
-As further

 centuries rolled by these migrant-dominated provinces tended to adopt "feudal" patterns of kingship where lesser lords owed service-in-arms to greater lords and all owed service to the king.